nathtiekk/tp/docs/UserGuide.md

 * The clear command permanently removes ALL client data
 * This action CANNOT be undone
-* Consider saving your data before clearing if you might need it later
 * Double-check that you really want to delete everything
 </box>